junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 He shakes Cas on the shoulder gently, trying not to let the worry leaking everywhere in his voice, "Hey man, how you holding up?"

 Cas opens his eyes with a moan, eyes dazed for a moment before focusing on Dean's face.
-"Been better." he says, wiping his mouth, only to smudge the blood stain worse.
+"Been better," he says, wiping his mouth, only to smudge the blood stain worse.

 "Is it Naomi?"
 Dean asks, using his own cuff to help Cas clean up.

-Cas shakes his head slightly, "It's the time flux itself.
+Cas shakes his head slightly.
+"It's the time flux itself.
 It's so... chaotic."
 He looks for a word to describe, then lands on -- "Scrambled.
 Too many Weeping Angels, we are not safe."
 Just like the Doctor has guessed before.

 Amy comes over too, "How's he doing?"

 The Doctor says behind them, before Dean can answer, "Imagine when Tardis crashed, it's like trying to land a plane in a blizzard, and now?
-He's like a bird going through that same storm, no helmet, no seatbelt!
-And carry three passengers!"
+He's like a bird going through that same storm, no helmet, no seatbelt, and carry three passengers!"
 His voice is impressed.
 "Welcome to 1938."

-"And he did it."
-Amy murmurs quietly, kneeling down next to Cas, looking at his face closely.
+"And he did it," Amy murmurs quietly, kneeling down next to Cas, looking at his face closely.
 "You did it, you brought us all here.
 Thank you!"
 She says it whole-heartedly, then turns to Dean, "He'll be okay, right?"

-"He's tough," Dean says, waving a hand at her, "Why don't you and Doc go ahead looking for your man, I'll help him catch a breath first.
+"He's tough," Dean says, waving a hand at her, "Why don't you and Doctor go ahead looking for your man, I'll help him catch a breath first.
 He'd need enough strength for the trip home."

 Amy nods appreciatedly, moving to check with the Doctor.